MieszkoGulinski/observatory/scheduler/README.md

 npm run db:push
 ```

-To load the star catalog from CSV file:
+To load the star catalog from CSV file (it's possible to modify filters inside the script code, or use another CSV file from AAVSO VSX):

 ```bash
 npm run load-catalog ../aavso-up-to-mag-10.csv